azurecitadel/azurecitadel.github.io/_pages/identity/identityconfigueADC.md

 ![](../../images/ExtendingIdentities_4.2.png)

-3. In the Active Directory virtual machine (adVM), download Azure Ad Connect from https://www.microsoft.com/en-us/download/details.aspx?id=47594 and run the installer (you may need to change your internet zone settings to download the file). **Agree > Continue > Customize > Pass-through authentication** (this means all authentication are completed using the on premise Active Directory) **> Enable single sign-on** (this means users that use devices that are Active Directory domain joined will be automatically logged into cloud applications seamlessly - a great feature!)
+3. In the Active Directory virtual machine (adVM), download Azure Ad Connect from https://www.microsoft.com/en-us/download/details.aspx?id=47594 and run the installer (you may need to change your internet zone settings to download the file). **Agree > Continue > Customize > Pass-through authentication** (this means all authentications are completed using the on premise Active Directory) **> Enable single sign-on** (this means users that use devices that are Active Directory domain joined will be automatically logged into cloud applications seamlessly - a great feature!)

 ![](../../images/ExtendingIdentities_4.3.png)